July 2018 Update: We have released this version as our default app for Android. Learn more here.

 - Highly Mature = always reported: Any clicked on link rated highly mature will now be reported in a separate section of the Accountability Report.

-- YouTube Restricted Mode: If you’re a Filter user, we now enforce restricted mode in both the YouTube app and when using YouTube.com through a browser.
+- YouTube Restricted Mode: If you’re a Filter user, you have the option of enabling YouTube Restricted Mode across the entire device.
+This can be done by the Filter Guardian in My Account, as explained in our support article.
 This is significant for parents who are constantly fighting against YouTube’s lack of strong mobile controls.

 - Circumvention is difficult: Attempts to remove Covenant Eyes will cause a notification to be sent to the Accountability Report.